Eigen Kweek: Season 3

 When the court suspects that the signature was falsified and the witness lied, Frank is released pending trial.
 On request of Chantal, he goes to Oost-Cappel together with Steven and Jos to find information on Vandenlinden; they discover that he met Maurice only a few weeks ago.
 Since Steven is reluctant to the marriage, Ria goes to Griet's parents hoping to talk with them.
 There she overhears that Griet's father Piet was corrupted by Maurice and was responsible for putting the weed plans in Frank's car.

-Vanderlinden confronts Chantal, who realises that she misunderstood the dialogue at the brothel and that Piet profitted of Vanderlinden's overzealousness to frame Frank.
+Vanderlinden confronts Chantal, who realises that she misunderstood the dialogue at the brothel and that Piet profited of Vanderlinden's overzealousness to frame Frank.
 Vanderlinden admits that he visits regularly the brothel for the prostitutes, but he is otherwise innocent.
 When further evidences appear, he understands that Chantal's suspicions over Maurice and Piet are right.

 Piet, who is passionate about military history, organises a re-enactment for the 100th anniversary of the Battle of Messines, where he will play general Plummer, and the Welvaerts will also participate.
 After Piet refuses to further collaborate with him, Maurice devises a plan to kill him, since he is the only one knowing his activities.
 He instructs his gangsters to pose as soldiers but secretly carry real weapons to shoot Piet.

 Vandenlinden and Chantal start working together and become attracted to each other.
 They follow the gangsters to their hangar in order to trap them, but they have sex in the car and don't see them leaving.
 At the re-enactment Piet is shown to be sorry for his actions and promises that he will help Frank to win the trial.
 The gangsters barely wound Piet and flee, but are followed by Frank and Steven until the hangar, where they are trapped by Maurice and the other accomplices.
 Vandenlinen and Chantal, who never left the hangar, are able to save them and arrest the gangsters.

 After the birth of Julita's and of Griet's babies, the entire family Waelwart, together with Chantal and Vanderlinden, celebrate with a barbecue.
 Jos has not sold the farm, and his two sons work there together.
 In the last scene Fluppe is seen returning from the airport with a Filipina wife, facing the same communication problems experienced by Frank and Julita at the beginning of the series.